binick/binick.github.io/src/content/posts/micro-frontends-with-blazor-start-of-the-journay/index.md

 ### Homonymy in support for pages and views *Razor*.

-To compose the site each *frontends* is contained within a **Razor** class library which also contains the view that is responsible for doing [hosting](https://docs.microsoft.com/aspnet/core/blazor/fundamentals/routing#aspnet-core-endpoint-routing-integration) of the *Blazor* application.
+To compose the site each *frontends* is contained within a **Razor** class library which also holds the view that is responsible for doing [hosting](https://docs.microsoft.com/aspnet/core/blazor/fundamentals/routing#aspnet-core-endpoint-routing-integration) of the *Blazor* application.

 This is made possible by the functionality exposed by the *SDK* that allows a *web app* to use *Razor* views, pages, or layouts from class libraries and, as defined in the [official documentation](https://docs.microsoft.com/aspnet/core/razor-pages/ui-class#override-views-partial-views-and-pages-2), in case of homonymy, precedence is given to the view, page, layout present in the *web app*.